Moulton-Udell High School: History

 In May 2020, teachers at Moulton proposed the school board consider moving to a four-day week, Monday through Thursday with no school on Fridays.
 The proposal included extending daily class time approximately 50 minutes to comply with state law mandating class minimum time of 1,080 hours per school year.
 Advantages of the proposal included improved chances of recruiting and retaining new teachers, ongoing concerns in small districts, and increased family time for students.
 Parents raised concerns over increased child-care costs.
 By 2022, Moulton-Udell was one of four Iowa school districts on a four-day week.

 Moulton-Udell has offered students annual career days, and has partnered with Indian Hills Community College in a "$1 million grant through new Career Academy Incentive Fund to prepare high school students for success in college, postsecondary training and the workforce".
 Career and technical programs offered in the Learn-to-earn Plan at Moulton-Udell include, "Agricultural, Food, and Natural Resources; Business, Finance, Marketing, and Management; Human Services; Health Science Technology".

-Challenges

-A teacher and junior year students in 1999 violated school board rules on the allowable amount that could be raised for school trips, and set up a secret account for the cash raised for their senior trip.
-The teacher faced termination for his part in setting up the account.